epfl-ada/ada-2023-project-klech/README.md

 Let 'identity' refer to a player's status as human or LLM and 'pair' refer to a Wikispeedia game's origin-goal Wikipedia page pair.

-To compare average rounds-to-goal between Falcon 7B and humans, we can average rounds-to-goal at the identity-pair level, match pairs inter-identity, take the difference between the human and LLM averages, and perform a t-test for difference from 0 on the difference in average pair rounds-to-goal.
+To compare average rounds-to-goal between Falcon 7B and humans, we can average rounds-to-goal at the identity-pair level, match pairs inter-identity, take the difference between the human and LLM averages, and perform a t-test for difference from 0 on the averages of these differences.